thaont204/System-Programming/README.md

 ## 📚 Lectures

-The `Lectures/` folder includes theory and summaries for the following topics:
+The `Lectures/` folder contains theoretical materials and topic summaries covering:

-1. Bit-level data representation and bitwise operations
+- Bit-level data representation and bitwise operations
-2. Arrays and data structures in C
+- Arrays and data structures in C
-3. Introduction to x86 Assembly
+- Introduction to x86 Assembly language
-4. Procedures and function calls in C (viewed in assembly)
+- Procedures and function calls in C (examined at the assembly level)
-5. Memory hierarchy and cache organization
+- Memory hierarchy and cache organization
-6. Linking and executable file structure
+- Linking, loading, and executable file formats
-7. Introduction to reverse engineering and buffer overflow techniques
+- Fundamentals of reverse engineering and buffer overflow vulnerabilities

-Materials have 2 version including Vietnamese and English
+Materials are available in both Vietnamese and English versions.

 ---